The Wizards may have filled several needs in one pick by selecting Oregon's Troy Brown 15th overall in the 2018 NBA Draft on Thursday night.

 2017/18 stats: 11.3 ppg, 6.2 rpg, 3.2 apg, 1.6 spg, 0.2 bpg, 44.4 FG%, 29.1 3PT%, 74.3 FT%

-*Brown was a one-and-done player at Oregon who in his one NCAA season showed that he can do a lot of thing on the court.
+*Brown was a one-and-done player at Oregon, who in his one NCAA season, showed that he can do a lot of things on the court.
 He played some at shooting guard, some at small forward and says he's comfortable at point guard as well, having played there plenty in the past.
-Brown could be a perfect for positionless basketball.
+Brown could be a perfect fit for positionless basketball.

 *The biggest question for Brown is his shooting.
 He shot just 29.1 percent from the perimeter and 44.4 percent from the field.
 After his predraft workout with the Wizards, Brown blamed his percentage on shot selection.
 He is confident he can be a better shooter as his career goes on.

 *Brown had a solid combine, measuring in over 6-foot-7 in shoes and with a 6-foot-10 wingspan, but his 33-inch max vertical leap was not great.
 Perhaps that will improve with time and through strength training.